cs3110/textbook/_sources/chapters/correctness/black_glass_box.md

 - A consumer is an operation that takes a value of the data abstraction as input.

-- A producer is an operation that a value of the data abstraction.
+- A producer is an operation that returns a value of the data abstraction as output.

 For example, consider this set abstraction: